The Terminator: Rampage: Development

 The Terminator: Rampage used the same engine as The Elder Scrolls: Arena.
 According to Bethesda, the game was influential in the development of Doom.
 Id Software showed a lot of interest in the production of this particular game at Bethesda's stands at various trade shows.

+The game's Chief Designer was Vijay Lakshman.

 Reception

 Computer Gaming World in February 1994 said that the game resembled Doom "though the gameplay doesn't compare.
 Action, regardless of difficulty, is intense".
 The magazine said in March 1994 that the game was "a decent attempt for an imitative product, but you might say that the effort to catch-up and cash-in on id Software's success was doomed from the beginning".

 Roy Bassave of Odessa American said in May 1994 "No special glasses needed to enjoy this very real Virtual Reality experience.
 The closest thing is Capstone's "Corridor 7" game with Wolfenstein 3D programming.

 The game sold 30,000 units in its first week.